Rae699/Blog/about.md

 I am Remy.

 Not long ago, I was a real estate lawyer.
-Safe, predictable, linear.
+Safe, predictable, linear. <br>
 Then crypto happened.
 I started trading heavily and successfully.
-Not linear, emotional rollercoaster.
+Not linear, emotional rollercoaster. <br>
-And now…
-I’m beginning anew (Once more!)
+And now… I'm beginning anew (Once more!) <br>
 Diving headfirst into Computer Science with a single, clear objective: **To excel in programming and create amazing things.**

+### Why?
 AI will set a baseline for coding skills, making critical thinking and mastery of fundamentals the key differentiators.

 This blog is where I document the journey — from zero to creating powerful, AI-driven trading systems, tools and more.